OpenKore/openkore/openkore/trunk/README.txt

 - Fixed the 'followBot' feature.
 - Added 'StorageZeny' for storage, and 'zeny' in 'SelfCondition'. (thanks to 4epT and piroJOKE)
 - Added serverType 19 and 20 to support pRO Valkyrie
+- Added 'teleportAuto_useItemForRespawn' if set to 1 Kore will use Butterfly Wing to respawn.

 =========================
 ### OpenKore 2.0.4